-This hard work should be directed also towards any particular goal.
+This hard work should also be directed towards any particular goal.
 That goal is your dream.
 Always dream big.
 Do not be scared of obstacles.
 Hard work is the basis for everything worthwhile you will achieve in life.
 There’s no easy way to do hard work.
 You have to find your passion, stay focused and keep at the task until the job is done.
 You have to stay obsessively motivated.

 I have worked very hard to make this blog.
 It’s not among the top blogs globally, but it surely is on the right track.
 In the short time of one year, it is ranked much above many old established blogs.
 It has brought a lot of attention from quality minds towards me, my work and has got some money also ;-).
-I always knew that hard work pays, now I believe it also.
+I always knew that hard work pays, but now I believe it also.